pipelinelabo/datalaiq-wiki/ingesters/simple_relay.md

 	Keep-Priority=false
 ```

 Note: The priority portion of a syslog message is codified in the RFC specification.
-Removing the priority means that the Gravwell [syslog](#!search/syslog/syslog.md) search module will be unable to properly parse the values.
-Paid Gravwell licenses are all unlimited and we recommend that the priority field is left in syslog messages.
+Removing the priority means that the DatalaiQ [syslog](#!search/syslog/syslog.md) search module will be unable to properly parse the values.
+Paid DatalaiQ licenses are all unlimited and we recommend that the priority field is left in syslog messages.
 The syslog search module is also dramatically faster than attempting to hand parse syslog messages with regular expressions.

 ## Regex Listeners

 The regex listener type is a very flexible listener which can split entries based on arbitrary regular expressions.
-For instance, there may be existing infrastructure which forwards Windows XML event logs over a plain TCP connection (one Gravwell customer actually does this):
+For instance, there may be existing infrastructure which forwards Windows XML event logs over a plain TCP connection (one DatalaiQ customer actually does this):

 ```
 <Event xmlns="http://schemas.microsoft.com/win/2004/08/events/event">